 Primary prevention – the first line of defense

 Primary prevention focuses on reducing and limiting exposure to UV radiation.
 This includes UV from sunlight and artificial sources, such as tanning beds.
 Following and combining the guidelines below will greatly reduce your risk of developing melanoma.

-1. Use sunscreen year-round – even on cloudy days
+Generously apply sunscreen to all exposed skin — even on cloudy days — year-round

-Wear a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, whenever possible.
+Wear a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, when possible.

 Water, snow and sand reflect and magnify the damaging rays of the sun, increasing your chance of sunburn.

 Severe sunburns, especially during childhood, increase your risk of developing melanoma and other skin cancer.
 Just one blistering sunburn can double your chances of developing melanoma later in life.